yanghan234/CppPrimerNotes/README.md

 - [ ] Chapter 14: Overloaded operators
 - [x] Chapter 15: Object-oriented programming
 - [x] Chapter 16: Templates and generic programming

+Advanced topics: I only finished reading some parts in the following chapters.
+I have to go back to those topics when I have more experience.

 - [ ] Chapter 17: Specialized library facilities
 - [ ] Chapter 18: Tools for large programs
 - [ ] Chapter 19: Specialized tools and techniques